Tracking

 If you already have a strong suspicion about a particular trigger — maybe you've noticed you always feel worse after pasta dishes — start with that one.
 You don't have to follow a rigid order.
 Prioritise the suspected triggers that appear most consistently in your early baseline data.

 If you've done 3–4 months of systematic tracking and testing and still don't have clear answers, it's worth working with a FODMAP-trained dietitian.
+Arriving with your data organised is also a big help — see what to bring to your gastroenterologist for guidance on that.
 They can:

 Free — delivered straight to your inbox